Rope rescue

+Rope rescue is a subset of technical rescue that involves the use of rope, be it steel or cable rope, or more commonly used nylon, polyester, or other type of rope.

+Principles

 The key to any type of rescue is understanding and identifying the principles which are involved.
 Once the principles are identified, appropriate techniques or methods, which fits the circumstances, can be determined and applied.
 More recently, noncommittal vertical rescue techniques have been introduced.
 These skills make it possible to rescue a subject from a vertical environment without exposing the rescue professional (volunteer or paid) to the danger or risk of the vertical environment.
 These techniques involve skills used to rescue an individual(s) from their precarious situation, without sending a rescue professional over the edge or suspending them from the rope and safety equipment.
 An example of one such technique is the clip, snip, and lower/raise technique.
 It is often used for fall recovery and rescue.
 This technique involves using a specialty extension stick or pole to attach a rope to the subject.
 Once the rope is securely attached to the subject, they are either raised (hauled) up or lowered down to waiting emergency personnel.